monarch-initiative/gpsea/docs/installation.rst

 Installation
 ============

-The document describes how to install `genophenocorr` into your environment.
+The document describes how to install `gpsea` package into your environment.

 Stable release
 **************

-Installing `genophenocorr` is easy - we publish releases on `Python Package Index (PyPi) <https://pypi.org/project/genophenocorr>`_.
+Installing `gpsea` is easy - we publish releases on `Python Package Index (PyPi) <https://pypi.org/project/gpsea>`_.

 Run the following to install the latest *stable* release::

-  python3 -m pip install genophenocorr
+  python3 -m pip install gpsea

 Latest release